lanyonm/lanyonm.github.io/_posts/2015-12-19-publish-maven-site-github-pages-travis-ci.md

     secure: bigEncryptedString/One
     secure: bigEncryptedString/Two
 {% endhighlight %}

+### Build Timeout
+Another thing to consider is that the site-maven-plugin can take quite a while to prepare and upload the site html to your gh-pages branch.
+By default this process does not generate log statements and Travis-CI may time-out.
+You can either [have Travis extend the timeout](https://docs.travis-ci.com/user/build-timeouts#Build-times-out-because-no-output-was-received) or enable debug logging for Maven: `mvn site -X`.
+I chose the second option because I didn't want some other issue to cause long build times.
+The [`.travis.yml`](https://github.com/lanyonm/playground/blob/85543d301e0955e3f6031053fe720888df58c53c/.travis.yml) has the full details.

 ## Summary
 You can see this working in my Spring [playground](https://github.com/lanyonm/playground) repository which publishes [here](http://blog.lanyonm.org/playground/).
 Please let me know if you find this helpful or have suggestions for improvements.